Be-Like/PopoutForm/README.md

 A form will need an event_id.
 If there is no event_id, the form will fail to save.
 The event_id must also match an event in the database.

+`/info_forms` is already a route in the system that is setup to accept info form submissions.

 ### Additional info
 There are no additional requirements beyond Expectation 1 and Expectation 2.
 The task is a semi-open ended so you can choose things like styles and structure.